domRiddle/ASF/Configuration.md

 ASF is using **[JSON](https://en.wikipedia.org/wiki/JSON)** format for storing its config files.
 It's human-friendly, readable and very universal format in which you can configure the program.
 Don't worry though, you don't need to know JSON in order to configure ASF.
 I just mentioned it in case you'd already want to mass-create ASF configs with some sort of bash script.

-Configuration can be done either manually - by creating proper JSON configs, or by using our **[web-based ConfigGenerator](https://justarchinet.github.io/ASF-WebConfigGenerator)**, which should be much easier and convenient.
-Unless you're advanced user, I suggest using the config generator, which will be described below.
+Configuration can be done in several ways.
+You can use our **[Web-based ConfigGenerator](https://justarchinet.github.io/ASF-WebConfigGenerator)**, which is a local app independent of ASF.
+You can use our **[ASF-ui](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/IPC#asf-ui)** IPC frontend for configuration done directly in ASF.
+Lastly, you can always generate config files manually, as they follow fixed JSON structure specified below.
+We'll explain shortly the available options.

 ---

 ## Web-based ConfigGenerator

-The purpose of **[web-based ConfigGenerator](https://justarchinet.github.io/ASF-WebConfigGenerator)** is to provide you with a friendly frontend that is used for generating ASF configuration files.
+The purpose of our **[Web-based ConfigGenerator](https://justarchinet.github.io/ASF-WebConfigGenerator)** is to provide you with a friendly frontend that is used for generating ASF configuration files.
 Web-based ConfigGenerator is 100% client-based, which means that the details you're inputting are not being sent anywhere, but processed locally only.
 This guarantees security and reliability, as it can even work **[offline](https://github.com/JustArchiNET/ASF-WebConfigGenerator/tree/main/docs)** if you'd like to download all the files and run `index.html` in your favourite browser.

 Web-based ConfigGenerator is verified to run properly on Chrome and Firefox, but it should work properly in all most popular javascript-enabled browsers.